Adapters

 In the Properties tab, you can view and define identity and metadata of the selected adapter.

-| Field | Required | Editable | Definition |
+| Field | Required | Editable | Description |

 |---|---|---|---|

-| ID | - | No | A unique identifier for this adapter. |
+| ID | - | No | Unique identifier. |

 | Updated Time | - | No | Timestamp of the last update to this adapter's configuration.
 Useful to track recent changes. |